MirrorNetworking/Mirror/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Repro project**
+It would be very helpful if you can produce a small project that reproduces the issue.
+Upload it to dropbox or google drive and attach the link to this issue.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Open the attached project '...'